 The revised framework under the MiFID II Directive and EU MiFID Regulation encompasses a broader range of financial instruments than that to which the MiFID I Directive framework applied, requiring more trading to take place on regulated platforms and providing for more types of such platforms.
 It introduced rules on algorithmic and high frequency trading.
 It imposes additional requirements in respect of transparency in trades and established a harmonised EU regime for non-discriminatory access to trading venues, clearing counterparties and benchmarks for trading and clearing purposes.
-Building on the rules in place under the MiFID I Directive, the new framework is intended to strengthen the protection of clients by introducing additional organisational and conduct requirements and increasing the responsibilities of management bodies of the entities subject to regulation thereunder.
-The revised framework also increases the role and supervisory powers of regulators and establishes powers to prohibit or restrict the marketing and distribution of certain financial products.
+Building on the rules in place under the MiFID I Directive, the new framework is intended to strengthen the protection of clients by introducing additional organisational and conduct requirements and increasing the responsibilities of management bodies of the entities subject to regulators and establishes powers to prohibit or restrict the marketing and distribution of certain financial products.
 It also established a harmonised regime for firms established in non-EEA countries to access EU "professional" markets, based on an equivalence assessment of the relevant country's jurisdiction by the EC.